Mark Mathews: Red Bull Cape Fear 2014

 Mathews and fellow professional surfer Ryan Hipwood organised the first Red Bull Cape Fear event in August 2014.
 The contest is an invitational event with 20 of the world's top big wave specialists from Australia and overseas.
 Due to its location spectators cannot watch the event but it is broadcast live and free.

 Film and television

-There have been several films that Matthews has been involved in as himself.
+There have been several films that Mathews has been involved in as himself.